Project Showcase

 Institutional | Retrofit

-Deployment of low cost IIoT sensors to measure air quality and occupancy inside Red Deer Polytechnic’s Alternative Energy Lab (AEL) building for optimizing HVAC use.
+Deployment of low cost internet of things (IoT) sensors to measure air quality and occupancy inside Red Deer Polytechnic’s Alternative Energy Lab (AEL) building for optimizing HVAC use.
 The technology is vendor agnostic and use advanced data analytics model (including AI) to efficiently control (real-time) HVAC unit based on zonal air quality and occupancy.
 Minimal intervention and HVAC retrofitting is required which makes this approach economically feasible.

 GBTN31 – The Oscar Building HVAC Zero-Mixing Retrofit